kbase/groups/README.md

 RETURNS: A Group.
 ```

+If no authorization is provided, the members list is empty and only public workspaces associated
+with the group are returned.

+If authorization is provided and the user is not a member of the group, the members list is
+empty and only group-associated public workspaces and workspaces the user administrates are
+returned.

-If authorization is provided and the user is a member of the group, the members list is populated.
+If authorization is provided and the user is a member of the group, the members list is populated
-Otherwise it is empty.
+and all group-associated workspaces are returned.

 ### Request membership to a group